David-OConnor/brisk/README.rst

  - corr: Pearson correlation test, similar to scipy.stats.pearsonr
  - bisect: Similar to standard library bisect.bisect
  - bisect_left: Similar to standard library builtin.bisect_left
- - interp: Linear interpoliation, similar to numpy.interp. x is an array.
+ - interp: Linear interpoliation, similar to numpy.interp. x is a one-axis array.
  - interp_one: Linear interpolation, similar to numpy.interp. x is a single value.
  - detrend: Similar to scipy.signal.detrend.
 Linear or constant trend.
- - ols: Simple Ordinary Least Squares regression for two data sets.
+ - ols: Ordinary Least Squares regression solution for two data sets.
- - ols_single: Simple Ordinary Least Squares regression for one data set.
+ - ols_single: Ordinary Least Squares regression solution for one data set.
  - lin_resids: Residuals calculation from a linear regression with two data sets
  - lin_resids_single: Residuals calculation from a linear regression with one data set.